Thrawn: Alliances: Plot

-The novel also introduces the fictional species Grysk, which later return in Thrawn: Treason.
+The novel also introduces the fictional Grysk species, which later return in Thrawn: Treason.

 Reception

 Thrawn: Alliances topped The New York Times Best Seller list for Hardcover Fiction on the August 12, 2018 edition, and stayed there the next week.
-It placed second in Hardcover Fiction for the August 6, 2018 edition of Publishers Weekly's list of the week's best-sellers.
+It placed second in Hardcover Fiction for the August 6, 2018 edition of Publishers Weeklys list of the week's best-sellers.

 Megan Crouse of Den of Geek wrote:"The sequel moves a lot faster and has a more energetic central dynamic than the first book.
 It’s a science fiction beach read in the best way, brisk and amusing, with some cool additions to the Star Wars galaxy."

 In 2019, Alliances won a Dragon Award for Best Media Tie-In Novel.